-If you have not already started monitoring your bone health, while you're moving into menopause, it's a critical time for women to preserve bone health and stave off osteoporosis.
+If you have not already started monitoring your bone health, while you're moving into menopause is a critical time for women to preserve it and stave off osteoporosis.
 If you don't get enough dairy in your diet, take a twice-daily supplement with calcium and vitamin D. Vitamin D is the key that unlocks the calcium so your body can use it.
 Ask your doctor whether you should have a bone density scan to screen for early osteoporosis.

 4. Don't forget key screening tests.

 Make sure you get regular mammograms starting at age 40 - you should have a conversation with your doctor about when to start because experts disagree, diabetes screening starting at 45, and a colonoscopy at age 50 (earlier if you're at high risk).
 Also, because thyroid disease is common in older women, ask your doctor whether you should consider a thyroid screening, pap test, pelvic exam, and breast exam.